What is corporate-owned life insurance or dead peasant insurance?

 The Dead Peasant Insurance controversy was a dilemma for many companies in the 1990s.
 Corporations were taking out life insurance policies on their entire employee base without the individuals’ consent, making them vulnerable to criticism and backlash.

-Fortunately, in 2006, Congress and the Federal Tax Service stepped in to impose restrictions on businesses utilizing COLI and bank-owned life insurance (BOLI) policies.
+In 2006, Congress and the Federal Tax Service fortunately intervened to implement restrictions on businesses using COLI and bank-owned life insurance (BOLI) policies.
+This action also brought attention to the legality of dead peasant insurance practices, such as dead peasant insurance at Walmart.

 Your life insurance quotes are always free.